Research activities in the speech therapy group of a kindergarten

 a) take two balls of the same size, only one is made of rubber, the second is made of plastic.

-Question: which of the balls will bounce when it hits the floor?
+Question: Which ball will bounce when it hits the floor?

 Children's answers.

-Children alternately hit the ball on the floor and draw conclusions.
+Children hit the ball one by one on the floor and draw conclusions.

-b) Two balls, the same size and both rubber.
-We do not touch one ball, we will make a hole in the other, what will happen?
+b) Two balls, identical in size and both rubber.
+We don’t touch one ball, we make a hole in the other, what will happen?

 Children's answers.

-Can such a ball jump, jump?
+Can such a ball jump and jump?
 Children's answers.

-Now let's check.
-Children are invited to knock on the floor first with a deflated ball, then with a regular one.
+Now let's check it out.
+Children are asked to knock on the floor first with a deflated ball, then with a regular one.

 Is there a difference, what is the reason?

-Conclusion: the more air in the ball, the better it jumps.
+Conclusion: the more air in the ball, the better it bounces.

-c) Drown a deflated ball in water, ordinary.
+c) Drown a deflated ball in water, an ordinary one.

 Two spoons: one made of metal, the other made of wood.